Equal Justice Works, Soros, or Skadden Fellowships

 Applicants must be current law students with excellent legal research, writing, and analytical skills, and an ability to work independently.
 Applicants should have experience with, or demonstrated interest in juvenile defense, juvenile justice, criminal justice, civil rights, and/or youth rights.

 Applications will be reviewed on a rolling basis and candidates are encouraged to apply as early as possible.
 Candidates should send a cover letter, resume, law school transcript (unofficial is acceptable), and short (approx. 250 word) summary and analysis of the landmark juvenile rights case In re Gault, 387 U.S. 1 (1967), with the subject line “Law Clerk Application – [Last Name]” to firstname.lastname@example.org as a single .pdf file.

-Applications for our Law Clerk program Summer 2020 are currently closed.
+Applications for our Law Clerk program Summer 2022 are now open.

 Policy Internships are ideal for masters or undergraduate students who have an interest in public policy centering around juvenile defense reform and broader issues of racial and social justice.
 The Policy Intern would support a full range of local, state, and federal policy projects and campaigns that are in line with NJDC’s mission and vision.
 The kinds of activities the intern would engage in will depend both on the person’s skills and the immediate needs of the organization.
 Such activities might include helping to craft messaging and social media postings related to reform discussions or campaigns; research into reports by public officials or entities; compiling statistics or documentation to guide reform arguments or educate stakeholders; or any other assigned tasks.

 We accept policy intern applications on a rolling basis, and make selections based on organizational needs.
 Interested candidates should email email@example.com, with “Policy Intern Application” in the subject line.
 The email should include the following in an attachment: